This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 • Precision: Medium

-FDM 3D printers print using plastic materials called filaments, which come in the form of spools.
-These spools of filament are fed into the FDM 3D printer’s extruder, guided through to the hot end, and then melted.
-Once melted, these filaments are extruded out of the 3D printer’s nozzle based on the dimensions specified by the STL file.
+They print using plastic filaments which are fed into the printer’s extruder, guided through to the hot end, and then melted.
+Once melted, these filaments are extruded out of the nozzle onto the build plate

 fdm 3d printer type printing filament during the fdm process